Financial planning gone bad

 What can you do about it?

-One alternative may be to see a centrelink financial advisor for free and unbiased advice or an honest financial advisor (there are some around) who are paid a flat rate up front and do not accept commission.
+One alternative may be to see a centrelink financial advisor for free and unbiased advice or a financial advisor who charge a flat fee with no incentive to recommend one investment option over another.